tawmae/tawmae.github.io/hot_potato.md

   ![Picture](assets/media/hot_potato_settings_1.png)

-- In the `[Hot Potato] End` action, you can set `timeOutDurationInSeconds` to a number of your liking.
-The person who missed to pass the potato in time will get timeouted for that amount of time.
+- In the `[Hot Potato] End` action, you can edit the `Twitch Timeout` subaction and edit the time and reason to your liking.
+If a moderator gets a timeout, they'll be remodded automatically afterwards.

   ![Picture](assets/media/hot_potato_settings_1.png)

-   {: .new }
-   If a moderator gets a timeout, they'll be remodded automatically afterwards.

    {: .new }
    The broadcaster and bot account are not being counted as "active chatters".